 We realise that attending meetings and being away from home may present difficulties for those with caring duties.
 A grant of up to £100 is available to members who incur additional childcare or other caring costs to attend the BRS 2019 meeting.

 To apply please fill in the form at https://forms.gle/q3YpveyM71DZB6AF6

 The BRS offers upto 10 New Investigator Awards at its annual meeting for eligible authors.
 If you are eligible and would like to be considered for one of these awards, please download the eligibility form and submit it as instructed when you submit your abstract.

 .
 A member of BRS (at the time of applying and during the annual meeting)

 .
 Either working towards, or within 5 years of attaining, a postgraduate degree or completion of specialist training

 .
 A presenting author (oral or poster) at the annual BRS meeting

-For the top scoring abstracts from eligible authors, the award will consist of £400 towards Registration, accommodation fees and travelling expenses.
+For the top scoring abstracts from eligible authors, the award will consist of free registration to the annual conference.